- I enjoy solving social and business problems with creativity and technology.

 December 2013 to Present

 Since I moved to Czech Republic I've been working as a freelance consultant.
-In addition to consulting, I've been developing a few of my own projects and I run a programming meet-up group at Paralelni Polis in Prague.
+In addition to consulting, I've been developing a few of my own projects and I organize a programming meetup group in Prague.

 Lead Developer, Project Architect / June 2012 to December 2013

 At Collegiate Learning my responsibilities included the design, development, and deployment of a suite of products in the education space.
 I also managed the infrastructure that supports those products.
 It was a rewarding experience being responsible for the full life cycle of a product; especially when real people use and depend upon the things I've created.

 Web Developer / September 2011 to May 2012

 At Oncall, my roles included system integration, API development, designing and implementing a custom search solution, client-side application development, and traditional front-end development.
 It was a wonderfully challenging experience, and allowed me to grow professionally.
 I had the pleasure of working with some wonderful, talented people; many of whom became good friends.

 I first started programming by developing plug-ins, used by hundreds of websites, for Simple Machines Forum and provided support to users via its community message boards.
 I have continued my open source development efforts to the present day.